marazmista/simple-netstat/README.md

 # Log file
 -----------
-Log file is something like this:
+Log file is something like this (ignore second line):

 	Interface: wlan0  interval: 5 idleSpeed: 250
 	12:47:20;18884;2813;0;0